-A Creative Fee rolls the photography fee (e.g. day rate), and licensing fee into one fee.
+A Creative Fee rolls the photography fee (e.g. day rate), and licensing fee (usage fee) into one fee.
+(See our article 7 Great Resources for Calculating Commercial Photography Usage Fees for info on how to do just that.)
 Some photographers include all pre-pro and post-pro work in the Creative Fee, and some opt to include it as a separate line item in their fees on their bid(s).

 Essentially a Creative Fee communicates to the client: this is how much it will cost for me to create the images you require.
 Makes sense, right?